-Early Medieval art doesn’t exactly end, it just evolves around 1200 CE.
+Early Medieval art doesn’t exactly end, it evolved around 1200 CE.
 With political stability and the development of new technologies, the Gothic movement appeared in the ribbed vaults and flying buttresses of a new breed of cathedral.

 Got questions, comments or corrections about Medieval Art?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Medieval Art, Religion, feudalism and lots of gold leaf.," in Obelisk Art History, Published January 26, 2016; last modified November 24, 2022, http://arthistoryproject.com/timeline/middle-ages/medieval/.